GNU Mes

 Mes has a Garbage Collector, a library of loadable Scheme modules– notably Dominique Boucher's LALR, Pre-R6RS portable syntax-case with R7RS ellipsis, Matt Wette's Nyacc –and test suite, just enough to support a REPL and a C99 compiler: mescc.

-Mes + MesCC can compile an only bootstrappable TinyCC that is self-hosting.
-Using this tcc and the Mes C library we now have a Reduced Binary Seed bootstrap for the gnutools triplet: glibc-2.2.5, binutils-2.20.1, gcc-2.95.3.
+Mes + MesCC + Mes C Library can build a bootstrappable TinyCC that is self-hosting.
+Using this bootstrappable-tcc and the Mes C library we can build an ancient version of the GNU tools triplet: glibc-2.2.5, binutils-2.20.1, gcc-2.95.3.
 This is enough to bootstrap Guix for i686-linux, x8664-linux, armhf-linux and aarch64-linux.

-Mes is inspired by The Maxwell Equations of Software: LISP-1.5 – John McCarthy page 13, GNU Guix's source/binary packaging transparency and Jeremiah Orians's stage0 ~500 byte self-hosting hex assembler.
+Mes was inspired by The Maxwell Equations of Software: LISP-1.5 – John McCarthy page 13, Guix's source/binary packaging transparency and Jeremiah Orians's stage0, a ~500-byte self-hosting hex assembler.

-We are very grateful to NLNet for sponsoring the Reduced Binary Seed bootstrap, the ARM port and the Full-source Bootstrap.
-Logo NLnet: abstract logo of four people seen from above Logo NGI Zero: letterlogo shaped like a tag
+We are very grateful to NLNet for sponsoring the Reduced Binary Seed bootstrap, the ARM port, and the Full Source Bootstrap.
+Logo NGI Zero: letterlogo shaped like a tag

 GNU Mes is free software, it is distributed under the terms of the GNU General Public Licence version 3 or later.